TrueEyeCoreMedkit/TrueEyeCoreMedkit/README.md

 <br><li>idm people c+h on me,, it gives me comfort despite not knowing others!
 However, i wont accept friend rq unless i know you well but there's a chance i won't do friend rq well due to past tense w/ ex-friends that i've suffered with.</li>

   <img src="https://64.media.tumblr.com/85566cd565f766d4154e793656d08cfd/c4bd71251a0a1a8a-20/s2048x3072/2c0bf5e3c6062b4ad62cb308f2f76f18bf7ec41e.pnj"><br><img src="https://static.wikitide.net/phightingwiki/3/35/Medkit_old_soda.jpg?20240320100015">
+  <li>I'm a fictionkin but whoppin 28 kintypes with different terms woraaah!! i would love to talk abt my kintypes since i'm more lean to talk abt kintypes than system talk unless stated.</li><br>
-<li>I may be overthinking and fear of being questioned, Althrough it's not your fault it's personal reasons.</li>
+<li>I may be overthinking and fear of being questioned, Althrough it's personal reasons.
+It's not you're fault!</li>
 <br><li>IF YOU SEE SOMEONE COPIED MY SKINS W/O GITHUB SAID "TRUEEYECOREMEDKIT" OR "TRUEPWNEDCORESHEDLETSKY" that is NOT us.
 Please don't fall for it. i'm okay with inspo if you asking but don't do this w/o my permission!</li><br>
 <li>I may say some mpreg or draw as a joke, but i will kindly stop if you're uncomfy. althrough i respect it as bounderies due to the fact I may forget it.
-This isn't your fault through.
-Keep in mind!</li><br>i'm still working on my strawpage sob,,,
+Again, This isn't your fault.</li><br><li>you can ask me to vent, however i'm not really good at helping but i'll try to help as my best.</li><br><li>i mispell lot of times, BUT do NOT correct me cuz it gets annoying!</li>
 <img src="https://64.media.tumblr.com/283be01d657506d9422b38f79945bda2/4160be3cc2b84620-4e/s100x200/7eb59455b9ef0119f92f6cde915d5a80b621f210.gifv">
 <h2>DNI IF..</h2><br>
 <li>Basic dni<b>(homophobic, racist, etc)</b></li>